Common symptoms of depression

 - Depression impacts about 1 million Australians every year.

-- Better Health Victoria estimate that 1 in 6 women and 1 in 8 men will experience depression over the course of their life.
+- Better Health Victoria estimates that one in six women and one in eight men will experience depression over the course of their life.

 - Studies by the Royal Australian College of General Practitioners (RACGP) show depression can affect very young and even preschool children.